stewartmckee/ec2_hosts/README.md

 Fill out config and add to your ~/.ssh/config
 Add .bash_profile to your profile (if your using bash any other shells, submit pull requests for your config)

-And that should be you.
+And that should be you (after you've restarted your terminal).

 TODO
 ====